-Over the last 13 years, LCWO’s trees and wildlife group has planted over 1600 trees, saving ~25 tonnes of CO2 every year, bringing biodiversity benefits and helping to reduce local flooding.
+Since its beginnings in 2007, LCWO’s trees and wildlife group has planted over 2300 trees, saving ~60 tonnes of CO2 every year, bringing biodiversity benefits and helping to reduce local flooding.

 As well as planting trees and bulbs, the group has created Kingfisher Corner and Hogacre Common Eco-Park, beautiful local spots for all to enjoy.